PonnaSravani/WasteZero-Smart-Waste-Pickup-Recycling-Platform/README.md

 - Backend: Check terminal output for server logs
 - Network: Use browser DevTools to monitor API calls

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License.

-## Support

-For support and questions, please contact the development team or create an issue in the repository.

----

 **Note:** This is a development version.
 For production use, implement proper database storage, email services, and additional security measures.